Massachusetts Clean Energy Center

 Hello Ground-Source Heat Pump Stakeholders,

 Thank you for your ongoing participating in MassCEC’s Residential Ground-Source Heat Pump (GSHP) Program.
-Due to recent market changes, MassCEC will reduce its incentive level to $2,000 per 12,000 BTU/hr of capacity from the current $3,500 per 12,000 BTU/hr level.
+Due to recent market changes, MassCEC (reduced) its incentive level to $2,000 per 12,000 BTU/hr of capacity from the past $3,500 per 12,000 BTU/hr level.

-To provide adequate time for installers and customers to submit applications for outstanding applications, this change will take effect May 4, 2018.
-Any complete applications submitted prior to that date will be awarded at the current incentive level.
+To provide adequate time for installers and customers to submit applications for outstanding applications, this change (took) effect May 4, 2018.

 Despite this reduction, MassCEC believes that the total available incentives for residential GSHP installations remain strong due to two recent developments: